office

 Protecting Your Most Important Relationship

-We are Fall River child custody lawyer Wilfred C. Driscoll, Jr. and Lauri A. Sanford.
+We are Fall River child custody lawyer Wilfred C. Driscoll, Jr. and Laurie A. Sanford.
 We have been helping parents resolve legal issues involving child custody and parenting time for more than 34 years.
 We have extensive experience negotiating shared parenting time, as well as child relocation.
 We can help you bring an effective case before the Massachusetts Family Court judge to allow or deny a petition to remove a child from the area.

 Proving Best Interest of the Child